sendinblue/APIv3-ruby-library/docs/ContactsApi.md

 identifier = 'identifier_example' # String | Email (urlencoded) OR ID of the contact

 opts = {
-  start_date: Date.parse('2013-10-20'), # Date | Mandatory if endDate is used.
+  start_date: 'start_date_example', # String | Mandatory if endDate is used.
 Starting date (YYYY-MM-DD) of the statistic events specific to campaigns.
 Must be lower than equal to endDate
-  end_date: Date.parse('2013-10-20') # Date | Mandatory if startDate is used.
+  end_date: 'end_date_example' # String | Mandatory if startDate is used.
 Ending date (YYYY-MM-DD) of the statistic events specific to campaigns.
 Must be greater than equal to startDate
 }

 begin